oneapi-src/SYCLomatic/docs/get_started/index.rst

 Understand Emitted Warnings
 ---------------------------

-|tool_name| identifies the places in the code that may require your
-attention during the migration of the files in order to make the code SYCL compliant or correct.
+During file migration, |tool_name| identifies the places in the code that may require your attention to make the code SYCL-compliant or correct.

 Warnings are inserted into the generated source files and displayed as warnings in the output.
 For example: